Kolamba, London W1: restaurant review

-Looking for restaurants in Soho?
-Check out our review of Kolamba, or read our guide to Soho here.
+Looking for great places to dine in Soho?
+Check out our review of Kolamba, then read our guide to the best restaurants in Soho.

 In a nutshell: